Last Updated on January 8, 2024

 The lifespan of an induction cooktop is typically measured in operating hours rather than years.
 Typically, models designed for domestic use will last for 2500 hours, which is equivalent to 10 hours a day for about a year.

 This number of hours doesn’t mean the oven will stop working at 2500 hours, it simply means you will see a decrease in performance as time goes on.
-The good news is that induction stoves have less parts so they’re less likely to break or need parts repaired.
+The good news is that induction stoves have fewer parts, so they’re less likely to break or need parts repaired.

 When you’re shopping for an induction cooktop, be sure to ask about the expected hours and the lifespan of the cooktop unit, along with the warranty.